In this guide

 If the receiving scheme is a money purchase scheme, the transfer value is ignored as it is not counted as a contribution for annual allowance purposes.
 It is merely the relocating of pension rights from one scheme to another.

-If an individual transferred funds from a ROPS to a UK scheme before 6 April 2024, they can apply to HMRC for an enhancement to their lump sum and death benefit allowance (LSDBA).
+If an individual transferred funds from a ROPS to a UK scheme between 6 April 2006 and 5 April 2024 inclusive, they can apply to HMRC for an enhancement to their lump sum and death benefit allowance (LSDBA).
 This enhancement is called a 'recognised overseas scheme transfer factor'.

 The enhancement factor is calculated by dividing the amount of the transfer payment by £1,000,000 at the date of the transfer.
 If contributions made, or benefits accrued under, the ROPS received UK tax relief the transfer payment must be reduced accordingly - the amount to be deducted is called the 'relevant relievable amount'.